Acts 6:8 - 7:2a; 7:51-60

 ✠ In the name of Jesus ✠

-Even if you’ve regularly observed St. Stephen’s Day over the years, it is still a little bit jarring to hear readings like those appointed for today.
+It really is a little bit jarring to hear readings like those appointed for this day, St. Stephen’s Day.
 In a season normally associated with merriment and good cheer, in the midst of our specially decorated churches, it seems strange at first that this 2nd day of Christmas, the season marking Christ’s birth, should be devoted to meditating on a martyr’s death.
 The message of the angels was, “Peace on earth, good will toward men.”
 There doesn’t appear to be either peace or good will in Stephen’s bloody murder.

 The holy Child Jesus has indeed brought peace between God and man.
 For God and man have been brought together again quite literally in Jesus.
 That’s why He is the only Way for you to be reconciled to God; He alone bridges and rejoins heaven and earth in Himself.
-But Christ Jesus was delivered and born of woman in order that He might be delivered into the hands of sinful men; He shared in our flesh and blood precisely so that He might suffer in the flesh and shed His blood for the forgiveness of our sins–that’s God’s good will toward men.
-Already in the manger, the swaddling cloths He is wrapped in point us to the burial cloths He will be entombed in, that He is One destined to be despised and rejected by men.
-The wisdom of the church’s calendar reminds us today that those who follow and cling to this Jesus can expect the possibility of similar despising and rejection in this world.
-Our Lord said in Luke 12, “Do you think that I have come to give peace on earth?
-No, I tell you, but rather division.”
+But Christ Jesus was delivered and born of woman in order that He might be delivered into the hands of sinful men; God’s good will toward men is manifested in how He was willing to be despised and rejected by men to win our forgiveness.
+The wisdom of the church’s calendar reminds us today that those who follow and cling to this Jesus can expect the possibility of similar treatment in this world.
 Peace with God means enmity with the world.
-The righteousness of Christ given as a free gift will always be at odds with the righteousness that man tries to achieve for himself through his own goodness and spirituality.
+The righteousness of Christ given as a free gift will always be at odds with the righteousness that man tries to achieve for Himself through his own spirituality.

-We see this division, this enmity very clearly as Stephen stands before the Sanhedrin.
-Stephen speaks the truth to them, the truth of how they resist the Holy Spirit, who calls them to repentance, to turn from their works to Christ’s that they might be saved.
-Earlier at Pentecost, the hearers of Peter’s preaching were cut and pierced to the heart, and they said, “Men and brethren, what shall we do?”
+We see this enmity very clearly as Stephen stands before the Sanhedrin and speaks the truth to them–the truth of how they resist the Holy Spirit, who calls them to turn from their works to Christ’s that they might be saved.
+Earlier at Pentecost, the hearers of Peter’s preaching were cut to the heart, and they said, “Men and brethren, what shall we do?”
 They were brought to repentance and were baptized in the name of Jesus Christ for the forgiveness of their sins.
 Now, these members of the Sanhedrin are also cut to the heart it says by Stephen’s preaching.
-But a different word is used here showing that their stony hearts were not pierced, like seed on the hardened path.
-For it says they gnashed their teeth at him–gritting their teeth and growling like the beasts their sin had reduced them to.
+But a different word is used here showing that their stony hearts were not pierced–like the seed on the hardened path.
+For it says they gnashed their teeth at him–growling like the beasts their sin had reduced them to.
 One cannot help but think about our Lord’s words regarding those who reject Him in unbelief–for them there will be weeping and gnashing of teeth forever.

 Stephen also testified to the truth of what he saw in that moment: the heavens were opened and Jesus was standing at God’s right hand.
-The Sanhedrin–the same council that had condemned our Lord–when they heard Stephen say this, they stopped their ears, literally putting their hands to the sides of their heads, and they rushed at him with one accord, cast him out of the city, and stoned him to death.
+The Sanhedrin–the same council that had condemned our Lord–when they heard Stephen say this, they stopped their ears, and they rushed at him with one accord, cast him out of the city, and stoned him to death.

 There are several things we should learn from this.
 To begin with, we must confess that we also don’t like it when our sin is laid before our eyes and we are called to turn from it.
 Our old Adam is a one-man Sanhedrin, who tries to silence the ones calling us to repentance–either by verbally stoning them and attacking them or just by covering our ears, so to speak, ignoring the truth.
 God grant that when you are confronted with His Word of truth and cut to the heart, you will be pierced and given repentance, that He will unclench your jaw and unstop your ears, and create in you a clean heart and renew a right spirit within you.

-Stephen was blessed by God in this way, rejoicing even in the face of his mortal enemies.
+Stephen was blessed by God in this way.
 It is written that his face was like the face of an angel.
 What does that mean?
 Well, where are the angels’ faces turned?
 Jesus said that they always see the face of His Father in heaven.
 The angels reflect His glory.
 So it is also with Stephen.
 His face reflects the glory of God in the face of Jesus Christ.
-We become like that which we fix our eyes on.
+We become like what we fix our eyes on (another reason not to spend too much time staring at two-dimensional screens).
+We become like what we fix our eyes on.
 Wasn’t Stephen like Jesus here, asking forgiveness for his enemies, commending his spirit into God’s hands?
 We have the sure promise of Scripture, “When [Jesus] is revealed, we shall be like Him, for we shall see Him as He is.”

 Stephen speaks as one baptized.
-For He is filled with the Holy Spirit; and he saw the heavens opened, as they were at Jesus’ baptism.
-The heavens are opened for all who are baptized into Him, for you who are born of water and the Spirit.
+For He saw the heavens opened, just as they were opened at Jesus’ baptism.
+The heavens are opened for all of you who are baptized into Him.
 And in these opened heavens, what does Stephen see but Jesus standing at God’s right hand.
 Ordinarily, we use the language of the creed, that Jesus is seated at the right hand of God, the position of ruling and reigning.
 But here He is standing.
-This is important to note.
-For consider that Stephen is on trial here.
+This is important.
+For remember that Stephen is on trial here.
 This is a courtroom scene.
 Though he is condemned to death by the Sanhedrin, there is One who stands in his defense, who intercedes and speaks on His behalf before the court of the Most High, and who will deliver Stephen from the judgment of ungodly men.

 And so it is also for you.
 Jesus stood in for you in death as your substitute, and now He stands up for you as your Intercessor and Advocate and Defender.
-It is written in Romans 8, “Who shall bring a charge against God’s elect?
+It is written in Romans 8, “Who shall bring a charge against God’s chosen ones?
 It is God who justifies.
 Who is he who condemns?
 It is Christ who died, and furthermore is also risen, who is even at the right hand of God, who also makes intercession for us.
 Who shall separate us from the love of Christ?
 Shall tribulation, or distress, or persecution, or famine, or nakedness, or peril, or sword?
 As it is written: ‘For Your sake we are killed all day long; We are accounted as sheep for the slaughter.’
 Yet in all these things we are more than conquerors through Him who loved us.”
 Sin and Satan and the world may condemn and attack you, but you have a mighty Defender and Advocate before the Father, Jesus Christ the Righteous.
 He Himself was cut to the heart for you, pierced with a spear, and the blood and water that flowed cleanses you and protects you.
-The hymn may say, “Stand up, stand up for Jesus”–and Stephen certainly did that.
+It is good that you stand up for Jesus and confess your faith in Him as Stephen did here.
 But what finally counts in the end is that Jesus stands up for you, the incarnate and risen Lord, who has human feet and legs to stand with, your blood Brother, the Almighty Son of God.

-And if I may carry this one final step: standing is also a sign of honor.
-Jesus here honors Stephen; He stands as if to receive Stephen out of this world and unto Himself.
+And if I may carry this one final step further: standing is also a sign of honor.
+Jesus here is honoring Stephen; He stands as if to receive Stephen out of this world and unto Himself.
 The psalmist prays, “Precious in the sight of the Lord is the death of His saints.”
 So it is for you.
 Jesus honors you.
 He stands for you, as a Gentleman for His elect Lady, His holy Church.

 This is where we find our strength to confess the faith boldly as Stephen did, whether it affects our social standing or our economic standing or our very lives.
 We confess Jesus before men in the sure confidence that He will rise to His feet and confess us before His Father in heaven.